pixi init

 --channel (-c) <CHANNEL>

-- Channels to use in the workspace
+- Channel to use in the workspace

 May be provided more than once.